WICG/nav-speculation/browsing-context.md

 Prerendering is intended to comply with the [W3C Target Privacy Threat Model](https://w3cping.github.io/privacy-threat-model/).
 This section discusses the aspects of that threat model that are particularly relevant to the browsing context part of the story, and how the design satisfies them.

 A prerendering browsing context can contain either a same-site or cross-site resource.
 Same-site prerendered content don't present any privacy risks, but cross-site resources risk enabling [cross-site recognition](https://w3cping.github.io/privacy-threat-model/#model-cross-site-recognition) by creating a messaging channel across otherwise-partitioned domains.
 For simplicity, when a cross-site channel needs to be blocked, we also block it for same-site cross-origin content.
-In some cases we event block it for same-origin content.
+In some cases we even block it for same-origin content.

 Because prerendered browsing contexts can be activated, they (eventually) live in the first-party [storage shelf](https://storage.spec.whatwg.org/#storage-shelf) of their origin.
 This means that the usual plan of [storage partitioning](https://github.com/privacycg/storage-partitioning) does not suffice for prerendering browsing contexts as it does for nested browsing contexts (i.e. iframes).
 Instead, we take the following measures to restrict cross-origin prerendered content: